PixelMister/Pokengine/docs/HowTo_Guides/region-tm-tutors.md

     Pokengine doesn’t currently differentiate between TMs and HMs - so moves like Surf will still be shown as TMs here and in-game.

-!!! tip "Kyledove's Tip"
+!!! tips "Kyledove's Tip"

     Personally, I recommend listing your TMs in the order they’re likely to be obtained.
     As a player, I find it helpful to see the green tick gradually move down the list - it gives a sense of progress and makes it easier to track what I’ve missed.
 It also helps indicate how early or late in the game a TM becomes available.

-!!! tip "Kyledove's Tip"
+!!! tips "Kyledove's Tip"

     Currently, users need to check each region’s page to see which TMs or Tutors are available.
 In the future, we’d like to improve this by showing a list of regions directly on each move’s page - similar to how Pokémon pages let you check which maps they appear on.